 Start an asynchronous receive on a connected socket.

-template< typename MutableBufferSequence, typename ReadHandler> void-or-deduced async_receive( const MutableBufferSequence & buffers, ReadHandler handler);
+template< typename MutableBufferSequence, typename ReadToken = DEFAULT> DEDUCED async_receive( const MutableBufferSequence & buffers, ReadToken && token = DEFAULT);

 This function is used to asynchronously receive data from the datagram socket.
-The function call always returns immediately.
+It is an initiating function for an asynchronous operation, and always returns immediately.

-void handler( const boost::system::error_code& error, // Result of operation. std::size_t bytes_transferred // Number of bytes received. );
+void handler( const asio::error_code& error, // Result of operation. std::size_t bytes_transferred // Number of bytes received. );

 Regardless of whether the asynchronous operation completes immediately